-He was educated at Ampleforth College in Yorkshire from the age of 6 after his father had died; and later at the Imperial College of Science and Technology where he gained a B Sc in Chemistry.
+Roderick was born in Nairn, Scotland.
+He was educated at Ampleforth College in Yorkshire from the age of six, after his father had died, and later at the Imperial College of Science and Technology, where he gained a BSc in Chemistry.

 In 1932 he joined the Anglo Persian Oil Company (BP) as a research chemist.
 He transferred to Iran in 1935 where he worked first as a chemist at the Abadan Refinery, and later as a technical services manager in Tehran before he returned to the UK at the outbreak of war.
 Whilst in Iran he played polo.

-In retirement, first in London, and then from 1978 in Alresford, Hampshire he was the honorary treasurer of the Georgian Group, a trustee of the Leach Trust, a guide at Winchester Cathedral, and pursued his penchant for making fine furniture and decoration out of the most unpromising materials.
-He died 1993 aged 83.
+In retirement, first in London and then from 1978 in Alresford, Hampshire he was the honorary treasurer of the Georgian Group, a trustee of the Leach Trust, and a guide at Winchester Cathedral.
+He also pursued his penchant for making fine furniture and decoration out of the most unpromising materials.

-From 1930 to 1935 he served with 604 Squadron of the Royal Auxiliary Air Force where he was commissioned and gained his wings.
+Between 1930 and 1935 he served with 604 Squadron of the Royal Auxiliary Air Force where he was commissioned and gained his wings.

-He rejoined 604 Squadron, now a night fighter unit based at Middle Wallop, Hampshire, in June 1940 after re-training.
+He rejoined 604 Squadron, now a night fighter unit based at Middle Wallop, Hampshire in June 1940 after re-training.
 The squadron was one of the first to use and develop airborne radar to find aircraft at night.
-Flying Beaufighters he shot down 7 enemy planes for which he was awarded 2 DFCs.
+Flying Beaufighters, he shot down seven enemy planes, for which he was awarded two DFCs.

 Cover of Darkness is an account of his involvement in wartime night fighter operations and the development of airborne radar.
 It was first published in 1953.

-In 1945 he married Sanchia Whitworth, a wartime WAAF officer.
-She died in 1994 They are survived by a son, Julian, and two daughters, Jane & Rose.
+In 1945 Roderick married Sanchia Whitworth, a WAAF officer.
+They had a son, Julian, and two daughters, Jane and Rose.

 Cover of Darkness: The Memoir of a World War Two Night-Fighter